eclipxe13/cmdlnprint/README.md

 - The unwritable margins are always zero.
 - The parameter print-paper-units defines the units of size, edges and margins
-- The size of the paper is defined by print-paper-custom, print-paper-width and print-paper-height If no custom paper is defined then it uses the default
+- The size of the paper is defined by print-paper-custom, print-paper-width and print-paper-height If no custom paper is defined then it uses the user preference
 - The edges (top, right, bottom and left) define the position of the header and footer
 - The margins (top, right, bottom and left) define the position of the content

+You can set the margins and edges at once, by example:

+- `-print-margins 10`: set all margins to 10
+- `-print-margins 10,20`: set margins top and bottom to 10, right and left to 20
+- `-print-margins 10,20,30`: set margins top to 10, right and left to 20, bottom to 30
+- `-print-margins 10,20,30,40`: set margins top to 10, right to 20, bottom to 30 and left to 40

+If you set `-print-margins` or `-print-edges` then the specific options (like `-print-margin-top`) are overriden.

 ### Disabling the hardware acceleration